-As a mutual company, our focus is to serve the interests of our policyholders now, and long into the future.
-Our Board's primary responsibility is to provide corporate governance and general oversight of the company to ensure we are delivering on our promises.

-Our Board of Directors works closely with our executive leadership team to ensure our company continues to be financially strong and builds for future growth, while remaining true to our time-tested values 1) People Count, 2) We Do the Right Thing and 3) We Hold Ourselves to Very High Standards.
+Our Board's primary responsibility is to provide corporate governance and general oversight of the company to ensure we deliver on these promises.
+The Board of Directors works closely with our executive leadership team to keep our company financially strong and growing to sustain that foundation of strength for the next 160 years and beyond.
+That means adhering to our core values: 1) People Count, 2) We Do the Right Thing and 3) We Hold Ourselves to Very High Standards.

-We believe strongly that a Board that is cognitively diverse and welcomes a variety of viewpoints contributes to a more effective decision-making process and ultimately to better outcomes for policyholders.
-That is why we are proud of the diverse array of experience that our Board of Directors and our management team bring to Guardian.
-In the past two years, we have welcomed four new independent directors to our Board and we've consistently been recognized for having more than 30 percent representation by women.
+To help deliver on these promises, we maintain a Board that is diverse.
+They welcome a variety of viewpoints, because diversity yields better decisions and better outcomes for policyholders.
+That is why we value the diverse array of experience that our Board of Directors and our management team bring to Guardian.
+Most recently, Eileen Murray, chair of the Financial Industry Regulatory Authority, has joined the Board.
+In fact, our Board has been recognized for being more than 30 percent women.